-Where an Australian resident company pays a dividend to a non-resident shareholder out of profits in respect of which Australian company tax has been paid (i.e. the dividend is fully franked) then no DWT is levied.
+Where an Australian resident company pays a dividend to a non-resident shareholder out of profits in respect of which Australian company tax has been paid (i.e. the dividend is fully franked) then no DWT is levied under Australia's domestic law.

 To the extent that distributions to a non-resident are unfranked, these are subject to DWT at 30%, reduced by tax treaties where applicable.
 Most treaties provide for 15% DWT.
-Special rules apply for New Zealand under the Trans-Tasman Rules to provide an element of mutual recognition of Trans- Tasman franking credits.
+Special rules apply for New Zealand under the Trans-Tasman Rules to provide an element of mutual recognition of Trans-Tasman franking credits.